HimanshuLab/Modelling-and-transcriptomics-analysis-of-QTNs/README.md

 # Modelling-and-transcriptomics-analysis-of-QTNs
-The entire repository is organized in two folders:
+The entire repository is organized into two folders:
 1) metabolic-modelling-of-SPO-QTNs
 2) RNA_seq-analysis